 At Heritage, starting in pre-kindergarten, our students are exposed to the fine arts and physical education classes.
 This not only broadens their exposure to different disciplines, it also provides them time to interact with other dedicated teachers who are eager to share their passion for their subject matter with the children.
 Heritage offers Art Appreciation, Music Appreciation, Heritage Singers (2nd-8th grade choir), Heritage Band (5th-8th grade), Physical Education classes, Athletics (5th-8th grades).
 For those students who are naturally gifted athletically, and whose parents want more opportunities for them, there is the freedom to dual enroll in the public school system to participate in football, volleyball, and basketball.

 Do you have a Before and After School Program?

 Yes.
 Students may be dropped off as early as 7:00 AM and may stay as late as 5:30 PM.
 For pre-kindergarten classes that end at 1:30 PM, there is an opportunity for students to stay in the classroom until 3:25 PM, then transition into the Before and After School Program.
 For additional information and policies, visit the Before and After School page.

 At Heritage, we love having parents in the building.
-We have a Volunteers’ Club which is a group of dedicated parents who accept the responsibility of organizing volunteer opportunities, executing auxiliary fundraisers for specific projects, and assisting in some of the major events that take place at school each year.
+We have Heritage H.A.N.D.S., which is a group of dedicated parents who accept the responsibility of organizing volunteer opportunities, executing auxiliary fundraisers for specific projects, and assisting in some of the major events that take place at school each year.
 We have parents who help serve hot lunch, parents who help with mailings and office work, parents who listen to Bible verses on Friday…the list goes on.
 There are many things Heritage would not have if it were not for the sacrifice of time by many parents.